-For all but one of the institutional indicators in this report for which statewide comparison data were available, GCC's rates equaled or exceeded the statewide average.
-The only exception was the employment rate for CTE students: GCC's employment rate was less than one percentage point below the state average (85.8% vs. 86.6%).
+For all but one of the institutional indicators in this report for which statewide comparison data were available, GCC's rates equaled or exceeded the statewide average by at least two percentage points.

 For many indicators, GCC's rate was substantially higher than the statewide average.
 The graph below shows differences between GCC's rate and the state average for all of the indicators in this report for which comparison data are available.